MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contoso/index.md

 |az.accounts >= 1.7 <br>az.resources >= 1.10 |  `Install-module -name az.<modulename> -Minimumversion <version> -Scope allusers`<br>Confirm the version of the module you have by running <br>`Get-module az.<modulename> -Listavailable`. | [Docs](https://docs.microsoft.com/powershell/azure/install-az-ps)|
 | Pester >= 4.10.1 |  ***Only required if you want to run pester-tests as a developer*** <br>`Install-module -name pester -minimumversion 4.10.1 -scope allusers`<br> You can confirm the version of the module you have by running <br>`Get-module pester -listavailable`. | [Docs](https://github.com/pester/pester) |

-> :iphone: If you have Multi-factor authentication (MFA) enabled on any of your accounts, make sure that you have your token app/phone easily accessible before you start.
+> Note: for iPhones, if you have multi-factor authentication enabled on any of your accounts, make sure that your phone and application (app) are easily accessible before you start.

-## Deploy ARM templates at the tenant root scope
+## Deploy Resource Manager templates at the tenant root scope

 1. Connect to Azure using `connect-azaccount` with an account that has at least "user access administrator" permissions at the tenant root level.
 2. Assign required permissions at tenant root level for the account that you want to use.
-Owner **or** contributor + user access administrator permissions is required to be able to deploy the example templates.
-If you don't have permissions to assign permissions at the root level, you may have to [elevate your access](https://docs.microsoft.com/azure/role-based-access-control/elevate-access-global-admin) as a global administrator before assigning the permissions. <br>
-*If you want to use a service principal, follow the instructions to assign permissions under the [**full end-to-end deployment**](#configure-github-and-run-initialization)*
+Owner or contributor and user access administrator permissions are required to deploy the example templates.
+If you don't have permissions to assign permissions at the root level, you may have to [elevate your access](https://docs.microsoft.com/azure/role-based-access-control/elevate-access-global-admin) as a global administrator before assigning them.
+If you need to use a Service Principal, follow the instructions under [full end-to-end deployment](#configure-github-and-run-initialization) to assign permissions.

     ```powershell
     New-AzRoleAssignment -SignInName john.doe@contoso.com -RoleDefinitionName "Owner" -Scope "/"